LibreTechnica/libretechnica.github.io/content/en/blog/join-our-lemmy-instance/index.md

 - Local - These communitites are local to the instance you're viewing.
 Or, if you're using a mobile app, the instance that you're logged onto.
 - All - Here are communities across multiple instances.
 However, a community will only show up on this list once a user searches for it for the first time.
 For example, searching for "privacy" on the https://libretechni.ca instance only shows a few communities on that topic (as of the date of this post).
 But searching for "privacy" on https://lemmy.world shows a wealth of commuhities across numerous instances.
 Over time, this list of will grow as subscribers who seek out and subscribe to more communities make their home instance "aware" of them.

-## Subscribing

 As you go about looking for Communities to subscribe to, I recommend checking out some of the larger instances, searching for communities on there, and then subscribing from your home instance.
 Start from one of the lista pages of Lemmy instances mentioned in [Choosing a Server](#choosing-a-server).
+You can also use site like the [Lemmy Community-Browser](https://browse.feddit.de) to find communities.

+## Subscribing

 Here's a little rundown on how to find, say, a Community for cooking.

 1. Go to [Awesome Lemmy Instances](https://github.com/maltfield/awesome-lemmy-instances).
 The instance [Lemmy.world](https://lemmy.world/) has a lot of users, so go there and click on "Explore Communities".
 2. Search for "cooking".
 Check out some of the Communities and see which one(s) you like.
 The subscriber count there indicates how many subscribers the community has _from the local instance_.
 That's why those numbers don't match when you view the community from its home instance.